cscorley/dissertation/chapters/5_discussion/3_combo.md

 MRR spread was low.
 Indeed, all MRR spreads were close, with the largest difference being $0.0525$ between $(R,C,M)$ and $(R,M)$.
 This suggests that for the FLT task, context inclusion is neither notably beneficial nor detrimental.
-We note that, however, the optimal configuration for the FLT,
+I note that, however, the optimal configuration for the FLT,
-$(A,C,M)$, includes context, so we cannot advocate for its exclusion.
+$(A,C,M)$, includes context, so I cannot advocate for its exclusion.

 \input{tables/versus-wilcox-all-dit-context}

-For the DIT task, however, we get very different results than for FLT, as shown in Table \ref{table:versus-wilcox-all-dit-context}.
+For the DIT task, however, I get very different results than for FLT, as shown in Table \ref{table:versus-wilcox-all-dit-context}.
 All seven pairs improve when context is included, and all seven are statistically significant with somewhat moderate ($0.2445$) to moderate ($0.4001$) effect sizes.
-We also note that the context text source is included in the optimal configuration for DIT.
+I also note that the context text source is included in the optimal configuration for DIT.
-Together, this suggests that context is worthwhile for inclusion, which does not align with our intuitive view for this source.
+Together, this suggests that context is worthwhile for inclusion, which does not align with the intuitive view for this source.

 #### Messages {#discussion:messages}

 \input{tables/versus-wilcox-all-flt-message}

-We see improvements in the FLT task MRR for nearly all message-including configurations, except for one configuration.
+I see improvements in the FLT task MRR for nearly all message-including configurations, except for one configuration.
 As seen in Table
 \ref{table:versus-wilcox-all-flt-message}, the configuration $(A,R,M)$ performs
 worse than configuration $(A,R)$ for FLT.
 None of the configurations, however,